The Ultimate Guide to Merkur Safety Razors

 There is an art to using a safety razor for a close shave and so it is recommended that one observe techniques by watching YouTube videos and starting with a milder shaving razor.
 A milder razor allows more leeway for a less experienced touch, thereby reducing the chance of cuts and nicks.
 The difference between a milder and a more aggressive razor comes from blade exposure.
 Ergo, the less the blade is exposed, the milder the shave; conversely, a more exposed blade means a more aggressive shave.
 Conventional wisdom says that a non-adjustable razor is milder than an adjustable razor.

 When using a double edge razor, do not add pressure with one’s hand let the weight of the razor cut the whiskers.
-Adding pressure with your hand results in facial nicks or cuts.
+Adding pressure to your hand results in facial nicks or cuts.
 One way to get a close shave using a DE razor is to make up to 3 passes during a shave.
 Apply lather with a brush and make the first pass WTG (with the grain), then rinse and re-lather.
 On the second pass, shave XTG (across the grain); this refers to the direction your beard grows.
 Usually, beards grow downward so the WTG pass means shaving with down strokes.
 XTG shaving moves left to right or right to left.
 If a third pass is desired, many men make an ATG (against the grain) pass, using upwards strokes with the razor.

 An important consideration when choosing a razor is the shape of one’s face and hands.
 Men with smaller faces likely will prefer a razor with a smaller head.
 Those with large hands may choose a razor with a longer handle.
 Many find that a handle with knurling — a pattern intertwined with the metal of the razor — allows a more confident grip and greater control.
 Naturally, the characteristics of one’s hair come into play.
 Men with coarse hair or hair that grows closer to their skin usually find that a razor with an open comb works best.

 Whatever your preference, a quality Merkur product awaits to enhance your grooming experience.